-Notification of upcoming SHAC meetings will be posted at each campus administrative office at least 72 hours before the meeting.
-Notification of upcoming SHAC meetings, meeting minutes, and a recording of each meeting will be posted on the district website at www.g-pisd.org/departments-services/federal-special-programs/school-health-advisory-committee-shac.
+Notification of upcoming SHAC meetings will be posted at each campus' administrative office at least 72 hours before the meeting.
+Notification of upcoming SHAC meetings, meeting minutes, and a recording of each meeting will be posted on the district website at SHAC

-[See Consent to Human Sexuality Instruction on page 10, Consent to Instruction on Prevention of Child Abuse, Family Violence, Dating Violence, and Sex Trafficking on page 11, and policies BDF and EHAA. for more information.]
+[See Consent to Human Sexuality Instruction on page 13 and policies BDF and EHAA. for more information.]